osfunapps/os_android_adb_handler-py/README.md

 ```

 ## Usage and examples:
-Make sure you have [adb](https://developer.android.com/studio/command-line/adb) installed and an Android device connected.
+* Make sure you have [adb](https://developer.android.com/studio/command-line/adb) installed and an Android device connected.

-Just import the module and use it like so:
+Then just import the module and use it like so:

 ```python
 from os_android_adb_handler import adb_handler